YilikaLoufoua/feedback-analyzer/README.md

 ## Overview

-React web app for categorizing and analyzing numerical and text-based feedbacks using Brain.js
+React web app for categorizing and analyzing numerical and text-based feedbacks using TensowFlow

 Work in Progress